petr-tik/income_calc/progress_report.md

+## 26/8

+Reading about efficient encoding and thinking how to change the return codes for different scenarios - country X salary only country X salary + shares

+Also, realised I am missing abort methods and messages for badly parsed/incomplete input.
+Should split main into another function.

 ## 21-22/8

 Split income_calc into separate repo, using git subtree split and git pull into a new repo.
 Very clean - thanks git.